ucdavisdatalab/workshop_intro_to_sql/README.md

 HAVING COUNT(nconst) > 100;
 ```

-So now we've seen how we can use functions to aggregate data and how grouping data can help us make meaningful tables.
+Now we've seen how we can use functions to aggregate data and how grouping data can help us make meaningful tables.
 There are, of course, other functions available in SQL and we can't go over all of them here, but now you've seen how they work and can apply your knowledge to new functions you find.

 ## Joins

 Joining tables allows us to combine information from two tables into a new table.
 Both tables need to have information in common to be able to match up the records in each table, called a **key**.
 For example, in the introduction, a student ID number links information in our tables.
-In our IMDB data, the *tconst* variable links information in all of our tables
+In our IMDB data, the *tconst* variable links information in most of our tables.

 SQL has 4 kinds of joins:

 ![alt text](https://www.w3schools.com/sql/img_innerjoin.gif)  ![alt text](https://www.w3schools.com/sql/img_leftjoin.gif)  ![alt text](https://www.w3schools.com/sql/img_rightjoin.gif)  ![alt text](https://www.w3schools.com/sql/img_fulljoin.gif)

-The above images come from the [W3Schools' SQL join page](https://www.w3schools.com/sql/sql_join.asp), an excellent resource for learning.
+The above images come from the [W3Schools' SQL join page](https://www.w3schools.com/sql/sql_join.asp), an excellent resource for learning more about SQL.

 What kinds of joins are there?